Deliverable CD packaging

 Early ideas involved collage, humor, punk, surrealism, and carnival acts.

 All of these were rejected by either director Michael Tilson Thomas or composer John Adams.
-Their feedback was often contradictory, and it became clear that they had different interpretations of what the music meant.
-Ultimately we arranged a meeting between them directly.
-They talked through it and decided that a circus was a compelling metaphor for what was going on in "Absolute Jest" -- specifically, an elephant.
+Their feedback was often at odds, and it became clear that they had different interpretations of what the music meant.
+We decided to arrange a meeting between them directly.
+They talked through it and decided that a circus was a compelling metaphor for what was going on in "Absolute Jest" — specifically, an elephant.

 I took this direction and found a few different ways to approach it.

-From the elephant concepts, the client(s) agreed on their preference, adapted from a Victorian circus illustration.
+From the elephant concepts, the composer and conductor agreed on their preference, adapted from a Victorian circus illustration.